Harkány: Spa

 Medical waters rich in sulfur were discovered by Pogány János in 1823, a well digger who sensed the warm waters had a good effect on his ill leg.

 The medical benefits of the waters are proved in treatment of locomotor disorders, chronic gynaecological inflammations and lymphatic malfunctions and for psoriasis.

 The spa is located in a huge 13.5-hectare primeval park, among hundreds of years old trees, where it awaits visitors who want to relax with a beach bath, spa and slide park.
 In addition to healing skin diseases, the bath water is also excellent for treating infertility problems.

 Tourism

 Since the discovery of the medical waters 150 years ago, the number of tourists visiting the spa of Harkány has reached one million people yearly.
 Harkány is one of the most famous city spas; a lot of places of accommodation and recreation have been built.
 Most of the hotels are of European standards.
 Harkány has a hospital for treatment of rheumatic related illnesses.

+Demographics

+As of 2022, the town was 86.3% Hungarian, 4.5% German, 3.8% Croatian, 1% Serbian, and 2.6% of non-European origin.
+The population was 33.3% Roman Catholic, and 12.1% Reformed.